LLNL/Silo/docs/intro.md

 When N is equal to the number of processors, each processor writes its data to its own, unique Silo file.
 Both of these extremes are bad for effective and scalable parallel I/O.
 A good choice for N is the number of concurrent I/O channels available to the application when it is actually running.
-For many parallel, HPC platforms, this number is typically between 8 and 64.

 This technique for using a serial I/O library effectively in parallel while being able to tune the number of files concurrently being written to is [*Multiple Independent File (MIF)*](https://www.hdfgroup.org/2017/03/mif-parallel-io-with-hdf5/) parallel I/O.

-There is a separate header file, pmpio.h, with a set of convenience methods to support PMPIO-based parallel I/O with Silo.
+There is a separate header file, `pmpio.h`, with a set of convenience CPP macros and methods to facilitate PMPIO-based parallel I/O with Silo.
-See “Multi-Block Objects, Parallelism and Poor-Man’s Parallel I/O” on page 154 and See “PMPIO_Init” on page 181 for more information.